xTunner/frontend/docs/docker.md

 Please don't hesitate to [contact us](mailto:sayhi@circleci.com) if you have any questions at all about how to best utilize Docker on CircleCI.

+### Caching Docker layers

+Docker images aren't cached automatically.
+At the moment, we have no good method to cache them although we are trying to find a technical solution.

+Docker layers are built on top of copy-on-write filesystems so each layer only contains the differences from the layer below.
+This lets them be quite lightweight and also lets base layers be shared by many different images.
+What makes them hard to cache is that the COW linking and structure sharing is all maintained in kernel-space.

+User-space is completely unaware that a filesystem is really a copy-on-write filesystem.
+If you were to try to back up docker images you would end up with each layer as an entirely separate complete copy of the layer with all the COW structure sharing lost.

+If we did take such a copy, then restoring it becomes the big challenge.
+We would be missing all the COW information, so we couldn't re-create the sharing of data across the different filesystems.

+We're working to find a solution to the problem.